 While the westbound flight from Korea to the U.A.E. is the best play here – it's slightly longer, which gives you more time for a shower and fine dining – availability is also rock solid flying from Abu Dhabi (AUH) to Seoul-Incheon (ICN).

 How to Earn AAdvantage Miles to Fly in the Apartment

 Perhaps the best part in all of this is just how easy it is to earn the 50,000 AAdvantage miles you need to fly the Apartment.
 You can do it by spending just over $99.

 That's because you can currently earn 50,000 AAdvantage miles by making a single purchase – and paying the $99 annual fee – on the AAdvantage® Aviator® Red World Elite Mastercard®.
 That means you could buy a pack of gum, pay the annual fee, and have enough miles to fly in one of the world's best first-class cabins.

 And considering these flights sell for up to $6,000 or more each way, that's no small matter.

-Apply Here (for full disclosure, this brings you straight to Barclays and not one of our affiliate links)
+Apply Here (for full disclosure, this is not one of our affiliate links)

 Again, we know this won't be for everyone.
 But the ability to fly for 10 hours in an Etihad Apartment for just 50,000 AAdvantage miles is almost unbelievable.